How to Promote Music on TikTok

 Once your music is available there are things you can do to increase the chances one of your songs will trend.

-1. Get to the Hook
+1. Focus on the Hook

-2. Challenge Your Fans
+2. Engage Your Fans with Challenges

-5. Authenticity Rules
+5. Prioritize Authenticity

 6. Use Memes

-7. Share Everywhere
+7. Share Across Platforms

 Using Functions on TikTok